Captain0261/Find-Optimal-Racing-Line/README.md

 ## Dataset & Acknowledgements
 The track dataset utilized in this project for testing and visualization are sourced from the open-source Formula Student Driverless (FSD) Racetrack Dataset.
-We highly appreciate the contribution of the original authors to the autonomous racing community:
+We highly appreciate the contribution of the original authors to the autonomous racing community.

-Dataset Repository: iv461/fsd_racetrack_dataset
+Dataset Repository: iv461/fsd_racetrack_dataset.
-(Please ensure you have cloned or downloaded the dataset into the ⁠dataset/⁠ directory to run the examples seamlessly).